William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 ### Notes
-In STM32CubeProgrammer the ISP is listed aas:
+In STM32CubeProgrammer the ISP is listed as:
 DCMIPP Digital Camera Memory Interface Pixel Processor